 I always have 2 power banks in my backpack.
 The large one I use to charge up my GoPro and Camera, as well as getting several charges for my phone.
 The smaller one only charges my phone one time, so it’s fine to keep in my bag for when my battery dies.

 The bigger one is bulky, so I don’t want to take it with me if I’m just heading out on a day trip.
 But the bigger one has saved e more than once on long bus journeys or when I’m working and my GoPro batteries run out.
 It has also come in really useful when I’ve been staying in hostels without a plug socket close to my bed.

 When I first started traveling I was on buses a lot and so my noise canceling over the ear Sony headphones were a godsend.
 They are comfortable, wireless so I didn’t get tangled up, and the battery lasts FOREVER!
 But now I’m not doing that so much I find they take up a bit too much space for me.
 I also needed headphones with a mic for teaching English online.
 So I now travel with my headset and then some earbuds which take up way less space.

 This is one of those items I thought I didn’t need and then bought later on in my trip because I missed being able to play music a bit louder than my phone would allow.
-I love this one because it’s small, the sound isn’t too bad and it’s really cheap.
+I love this mini speaker because it’s small, the sound isn’t too bad and it’s really cheap.
 The battery life is ok too (and my power bank charges it super quick when it runs out!).